[UPDATED on April 7th, 2020].

 Missbonitalynn.com is not responsible for any financial gain, or losses associated with investing. please defer all financial needs to a financial professional. please read the full disclosure here.

-So you have already maxed out your $19,000 limit in your 401K for 2019; You are finished investing for the year right?
+So you have already maxed out your $19,000 limit in your 401K; You are finished investing for the year right?

 While $19,000 is nothing to sneeze at, you will still be earning a surplus of cash after finishing your year of contributions.
 You COULD just stop investing for the year, but you would be missing out on a great opportunity to put an additional amount of money to work for you against inflation.